 In 1974, George was asked by the director Peter Gill to write the music for Twelfth Night for the RSC in Stratford.
 Since then he has written extensively for theatre, television, and film.
 Reflecting his new role, he was one of the original group that founded the Association of Professional Composers in 1976, which later amalgamated with two other organisations to become the British Academy of Composers & Songwriters.
 His theatre composition work spans all of Peter Gill’s productions at Riverside Studios to Alan Bennett’s Hymn and Cocktail Sticks at the National Theatre.
 He also wrote the musical Mrs Henderson Presents, which was produced in the West End in 2016.

 Whilst working in theatre, George began to write scores for television.
 His score for Stephen Poliakoff’s Hitting Town was the first of many TV adaptations he worked on.
-Throughout the ‘80s, he wrote the music for a variety of TV series, including The Jewel in the Crown, The Monocled Mutineer, and Alan Bennett’s Talking Heads.
-He has also written many well-known themes for television, including BBC’s One O’Clock News, Six O’Clock News, Nine O’Clock News, Newsnight, The Money Programme, Omnibus, Bergerac, and nearly all of the BBC’s news output in the ‘80s and ‘90s.
+Throughout the ‘80s, he wrote the music for a variety of TV series, including the BAFTA-winning The Jewel in the Crown, The Monocled Mutineer, and Alan Bennett’s Talking Heads.
+He has also written many well-known themes for television, including BBC’s One O’Clock News, Six O’Clock News, Nine O’Clock News, Newsnight, The Money Programme, and the hit series Bergerac (another BAFTA winner).

-As an indirect result of studying with John Leach, and as a direct result of his work at Riverside Studios, George was asked by Richard Attenborough to co-write the score to the 1982 film Gandhi with Ravi Shankar.
+As an indirect result of studying with John Leach, and as a direct result of his work at Riverside Studios, George was asked by Richard Attenborough to co-write the score to the 1982 bopic Gandhi with Ravi Shankar.
 He went on to score four more of Attenborough’s films.
 In fact, many of the films he has scored have been the result of long-lasting relationships with directors, such as Stephen Frears, Nora Ephron, and Ken Loach.
 Some collaborations are particularly prolific: he has written scores for Loach’s last 16 films and 2019 sees the release of ‘Cold Pursuit’ starring Liam Neeson.
 George’s film credits include Cry Freedom, Shadowlands, Dangerous Liaisons, The Madness of King George, Memphis Belle, The Lady In The Van, Groundhog Day and so many more.

 Hollywood Bowl Show 2002